llSourcell/Deep_Learning_with_Intel/README.md

 2. Steps 1, 2 and 5 are common across all Neural Compute Stick apps, so you can re-use those fuctions without modifications.
 3. Step 3, 'Pre-process the images' is probably the most customizable function.
 As the name suggests, you can include all image pre-processing tasks in this function.
 Ex. if you don't want to warp the input image, just crop it before calling `skimage.transform.resize`.
 4. Step 4 should be modified only if there is a need to change the way inference results are read and printed.

+## Credits

+Credits for this code go to Intel